advanced-js/syllabus/README.md

    * Provide the rationale for the course
    * Discuss important insights about the course and learning in general
 1. Ex.
 Logical puzzle: Knight and Knaves
-   * Introductyion to Logical Analysis
+   * Introduction to logical analysis

 #### Homework